 On arrival into Dunedin you will be met from your coach and transferred to your accommodation.

-Larnach is New Zealand's only Castle, built in 1871 by politician and merchant, William Larnach, a man of great vision who helped shape New Zealands early history.
-It was built for William's beloved first wife Eliza, it took 200 workmen three years to build the shell and a further twelve years were spent by master craftsman to embellish the interior.
-It's located high up on the Otago Peninsula and looks down on Dunedin city giving beautiful views.
-The gardens have International Garden of Significance status and have a unique collection of specialised areas for you to explore.
+Larnach is New Zealand's only Castle, built in 1871 by politician and merchant, William Larnach, a man of great vision who helped shape New Zealand's early history.
+It was built for William's beloved first wife Eliza; it took 200 workmen three years to build the shell and a further twelve years were spent by master craftsmen to embellish the interior.
+The Castle is located high up on the Otago Peninsula and looks down on Dunedin city giving beautiful views.
+The gardens have an International Garden of Significance status and have a unique collection of specialised areas for you to explore.
 The Ballroom cafe is a fantastic place to rest and reflect on all you have seen while enjoying a delicious range of refreshments.
 As with the entire castle, the ballroom had an interesting and varied history prior to its beautiful restoration, uses ranged from a lunatic asylum, antique sales room to the penning of sheep.

 You will be collected from your accommodation and transferred to the train station in time for your departure.

 This morning transfer to the railway station to board the historic Taieri Gorge train.
 Steeped in early settler history this journey features spectacular changing scenery with magnificent pioneer stone work and engineering along the railway.
 A combination of modern carriages with panoramic views and immaculately restored traditional versions make this a truly memorable train ride.
 Depending on the day the train will either finish at Pukerangi or Middlemarch.
 From there you will transfer to your private transfer vehicle and continue to Queenstown through the rugged rock landscape of Central Otago.
 During Winter months the Taieri Gorge Train Departs at a later time and travels through to Pukerangi, instead of Middlemarch.